Multichannel-nuclear-analysis/multichannel-nuclear-analysis.github.io/index.md

 An ImageJ/FIJI plugin for analyzing multi-channel fluorescence images with a focus on nuclear segmentation using StarDist.
 If you find this plugin useful, please cite :)

+## Updates

+**December 2025**: Added re-analysis capability allowing users to re-run the analysis using previously generated ROI files.
+This feature enables manual ROI editing and refinement without re-running the computationally intensive StarDist segmentation.
+See the [Re-analysis Using Existing ROIs](#reanalysis) section for details.

 ## Table of Contents

 1. [Introduction](#introduction)